 For limited submission proposals

 Some funding opportunities limit the number of applications per institution (e.g. only two applicants from each institution may apply for NEH Summer Stipends).
 For limited submission programs, the University has established an eight-week internal deadline.
 Faculty interested in applying for limited submission opportunities must contact ORSP at least eight weeks prior to the sponsor deadline to express their interest in applying and submit the External Grant Concept Paper (LINK).
 Interested faculty should submit a one-page project summary along with their expression of interest.
-In instances where the number of interested parties exceeds the number of submissions the University is allowed to make, the External Grant Concept Paper will serve as the foundation for an internal review subject to final selection from the Provost and Vice President of Research and Faculty.
+In instances where the number of interested parties exceeds the number of submissions the University is allowed to make, the External Grant Concept Paper will serve as the foundation for an internal review subject to final selection.
 Applicants will be notified of the final decision within one week after the internal deadline.
 If ORSP does not receive expressions of interest exceeding the number of allowable submissions by the eight-week mark, ORSP will proceed on a first-come-first-served basis until the maximum number of allowable applicants is reached.

 Procedure when Kean University is not the lead (submitting) institution